 - Each game between two teams has three possible outcomes: win, lose, draw.
 Knowing which of the three outcomes has been realized after a game thus provides more than 1 bit of information.
 On the left hand side is a plot of the number of bits provided as a function of the chance of drawing.
 Obviously, if the chance of drawing is zero we have 1 bit of information.
 But, if draw is the only possible outcome (chance of drawing = 100%) then no information is provided resulting in 0 bits of information.

 - Although the ranks of each player are unknown, there is usually not an equal chance that a player is of level 50 or level 25.
 In practice, the distribution of skills usually follows a bell shaped curve (Gaussian).
-Thus, the number log2(50)=5.64 is smaller; it is actually 5.04.
+Thus, the number of bits to recover a player’s skill rating can be less than the number of bits to recover the total ordering of players.

 Overall, we observed in our experiments that the sum of these effects leads to an increase by a factor of 2 – 3 in the numbers of games necessary per gamer.